 Greg is a native of North Little Rock and graduated from old Main High School in 1982.
 He lives in North Little Rock and enjoys spending time with his son Cody, daughter-in-law Elaine, and the newest addition to DSP, Dizzy the ball park pup!

 Reggie is the Travelers' cleaning specialist!
 Not only does "Reasonable Reggie" detail the stadium, but he lays claim to the best car detail service in all of Central Arkansas, providing Traveler fans a unique opportunity to have their car detailed while they are watching the game!

 Andrew Heideman- Stadium Operations Director

-2019 will make Andrew Heideman's first season as Stadium Operations Director after spending 2018 as a stadium operation intern at Dickey-Stephens Park.
+2020 will make Andrew Heideman's second season as Stadium Operations Director after spending 2018 as a stadium operation intern at Dickey-Stephens Park.
 Andrew graduated from Concordia University Wisconsin in 2017 with a Sports and Entertainment Business degree, where he also played baseball for four years.

 Andrew was raised in Bakersfield, California and spent the 2015-2016 year as an operations intern for the Bakersfield Condors, an AHL affilate of the Edmonton Oilers.

 In Andrew's free time he enjoys golfing, fishing, camping, and watching all Chicago sports teams.